lkerr/groundfish-MSE/documentation/CAAModelTMB.md

-# Integrated Catch-at-age model using TMB
+# Integrated catch-at-age model using TMB
 ### Sam Truesdell (struesdell@gmri.org)

 <br> Describes the code that implements the TMB-based catch-at-age model in the management strategy evaluation